Public Art

 The Public Art of the Scenic Rim will address the curatorial themes of Community, Heritage and Creative Excellence

-An artists brief for a Public Art work is currently calling for Expressions of Interest.
+An artists brief for a new Mural artwork is currently calling for Expressions of Interest.

 The artists brief can be downloaded here: